Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 GET

-- I'll cry myself into a coma.
+- I will cry myself into a coma.

-- 404 errors are trivial.
+- 404 errors are easy to handle.

-- S3 does not use
+- S3 doesn’t use

 gzip